armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-19-6.md

 ###  Spinnaker Community Contributions
-The following highlights describe some of the major changes from the Spinnaker community for OSS Release 1.19.5, which is included in this release of Armory 2.19:
+The following highlights describe some of the major changes from the Spinnaker community for Spinnaker Release 1.19.5, which is included in this release of Armory 2.19:

 **Java 11**
 > The migration to Java 11 continues.
 This should not affect Spinnaker users.
 If you extend Spinnaker, this change may affect you.